ULL-ESIT-PL/babel-learning/src/awesome/tc39-pattern-matching/slides.md

 > * Reduce reasons to reach for switch
 > * Preserve the good parts of switch

+In the context of the ECMAScript Pattern Matching proposal, the phrases you're asking about refer to the goals and considerations behind the design of the feature.
+Let's break down each part:

+### **Subsumption:**
+- **Subsumption** in this context means that the new pattern matching feature should encompass or replace the functionality provided by the existing `switch` statement in JavaScript.
+The idea is that pattern matching should be able to do everything `switch` can do, and more, in a more expressive and safer way.
+In other words, pattern matching should make `switch` statements obsolete or less necessary, because it can "subsume" the role of `switch`.

+### **Easily Googleable:**
+- The phrase **"easily googleable"** refers to the ability of developers to search for and find information about the feature online using search engines like Google.
+The goal is to design the syntax and terminology of pattern matching in a way that is distinctive and clear, so that developers can easily look it up and find relevant resources.
+If a feature has zero syntactic overlap with existing features, it reduces confusion and makes it easier to search for.

+### **Zero Syntactic Overlap:**
+- **Zero syntactic overlap** means that the new pattern matching syntax should be distinct from the syntax of existing language constructs, like `switch`.
+This ensures that there is no ambiguity or confusion when developers write code, and it also helps in making the feature "easily googleable."

+### **Reduce Reasons to Reach for `switch`:**
+- This phrase means that the introduction of pattern matching should minimize the need for developers to use `switch` statements.
+Pattern matching should provide a more powerful, expressive, and safer alternative, so that developers naturally prefer it over `switch`.

+### **Preserve the Good Parts of `switch`:**
+- Finally, while the proposal aims to make pattern matching a superior alternative, it also acknowledges that `switch` has some useful features that should be retained.
+The goal is to incorporate the best aspects of `switch` into the new pattern matching feature, ensuring that developers don’t lose any functionality they rely on.

+### Summary:
+- **Subsumption**: Pattern matching should replace `switch` by offering all its functionality and more.
+- **Easily Googleable**: The feature's syntax and terminology should be unique enough to be easy to search for online.
+- **Zero Syntactic Overlap**: The new syntax should not conflict with existing language constructs, making it clear and distinct.
+- **Reduce Reasons to Reach for `switch`**: Pattern matching should be so useful that developers rarely need `switch`.
+- **Preserve the Good Parts of `switch`**: Retain useful features of `switch` in the new pattern matching syntax.

+This approach reflects a careful balance between introducing new, more powerful features and ensuring they are intuitive, accessible, and non-disruptive to existing code.

 ## Slide 6: Priority: be better than switch

 > * No more footguns